What to Do When You’re Accused of Ponzi Scheming

 What Should You Do If You Have Been Arrested for Operating a Ponzi Scheme?

 If you are suspected of Ponzi scheming, you may be questioned in an investigation, indicted before a grand jury, and prosecuted in trial.
-At every step of criminal proceedings, it is crucial to have an experienced criminal defense attorney by your side.
+At every step of criminal proceedings, it is crucial to have an experienced Los Angeles criminal defense lawyer by your side.
 After an arrest for Ponzi scheming, your first step is to speak with a lawyer as soon as possible.
 Anything you say to law enforcement can and will be used against you.

 Contact Werksman Jackson & Quinn LLP at (213) 688-0460.
 Our Los Angeles criminal defense attorneys are former prosecutors, known for their federal criminal defense work.